qdrant/landing_page/qdrant-landing/content/documentation/storage.md

 )
 ```

-The rule of thumb is to set the mmap threshold parameter is simple:
+The rule of thumb to set the mmap threshold parameter is simple:

-- if you have balanced use scenario - set mmap threshold same as `indexing_threshold` (default is 20000).
-In this case optimizer will not make extra runs and optimize all thresholds at once.
+- if you have a balanced use scenario - set mmap threshold the same as `indexing_threshold` (default is 20000).
+In this case the optimizer will not make any extra runs and will optimize all thresholds at once.
 - if you have a high write load and low RAM - set mmap threshold lower than `indexing_threshold` to e.g. 10000.
-In this case optimizer will convert segments to mmap storage first and will only apply indexing after that.
+In this case the optimizer will convert the segments to mmap storage first and will only apply indexing after that.

 In addition, you can use mmap storage not only for vectors, but also for HNSW index.
 To enable this, you need to set the `hnsw_config.on_disk` parameter to `true` during [creation](../collections/#create-collection) of the collection.

 ```http
 PUT /collections/{collection_name}